uraimo/Awesome-Swift-Playgrounds/README.md

 * [Numsw](https://github.com/sonsongithub/numsw) - A swift playground book that mimics some of the features of numpy and jupyter notebook.
 * [File Browser Playground](https://github.com/steventroughtonsmith/files-playgroundbook) - Simple File Browser for Swift Playgrounds on iOS.
 * [Geometry with Swift](https://github.com/dbbudd/Geometry-Swift-PlaygroundBook) - In this course your students will learn the fundamentals of Swift 3 programming, using geometry as their context for learning.
-* [Image Filtering](https://github.com/lennet/image-filtering) - A Swift playgroundbook about Image Filtering. 🌟
+* [Image Filtering](https://github.com/lennet/image-filtering) - A Swift playgroundbook about Image Filtering. 🍁🌟
 * [Spacetime Rhapsody](https://github.com/hollisliu/Spacetime-Rhapsody) - A Swift Playground visualizing gravity based on Einstein's Theory of General Relativity. 🌟
+* [Neural Network](https://github.com/lennet/neuralnetwork) - A Swift PlaygroundBook about Neural Networks. 🍁

 ## Learning Swift